Dong-UTIL/Dong-UTIL.github.io/_pages/about.md

 What's UTIL?
 <br/>
 <br/>
-Dr. Dong is currently an Associate Professor in the [Supply Chain and Logistics Technology program](https://dot.egr.uh.edu/departments/cm/people?l=dong&f=sasha). at the University of Houston.
-She is leading the UTIL (Urban, Transportation, Informatics and Logistics) Group at the University of Houston.
-The current research focuses are supply chain and logistics management, disaster resilience, and emergency management.
-We use optimization, machine learning/deep learning, and simulation.
-All collaborations in the related fields are welcome.
+Dr. Dong has been appointed as a Junior Chair Professor at the School of Transportation (Ranked #1 Transportation Program in China) at Southeast University through the National Talents Program, where she leads the UTIL (Urban, Transportation, Informatics, and Logistics) Group.
+Her research focuses on supply chain and logistics management, disaster resilience, and emergency management, utilizing optimization, machine learning/deep learning, and simulation.
+She welcomes collaborations in these related fields.